SteeltoeOSS/Samples/MusicStore/README.md

 This will fire up a MySql Server listening on port `3306` with username: `root` and password: `steeltoe`.

-To startup a Postres Server:

-1. `cd Samples/MusicStore`
-2. `start dockerrun-postgresserver.cmd` or `./dockerrun-postgresserver.sh`

-This will fire up a Postgres Server listening on port `5432` with username: `steeltoe` and password: `steeltoe`.

 ### Pre-requisites - Using Windows Containers
 Details to be provided when Windows containers stabilize!